HybridRangers/phonegap-plugin-push/README.md

 > Register and receive push notifications

+# Fork Changes
+This fork includes the following changes:
+* Removed cordova-android 7.1.0 version requirement to allow this plugin to be used with the PhoneGap Build service.
+* Added functionality to show push notifications in the foreground on iOS using the `forceShow` option.
+* Added functionality to show heads up notifications on Android using the `forceHeadsUp` option.
+This only applies to Android versions between 5.0 and 7.0 and is achieved by changing the priority of notifications to urgent.
+You can achieve the same on Android 8.0 by creating a channel and setting its priority (called importance in the documentation) to the highest value.
+* Updated notification id on Android so that multiple notifications are possible.

 # Warning

 The links below take you to the version 2.x documentation which includes a